oscarpolanco/node_react_fullstack/sections_text/README.md

   }
   ```

-- The next property is the `subject` and `body` that will recive the information from the parameter that recive the `constructure`
+- The next property is the `subject` and `body` that will receive the information from the parameter that receive the `constructor`

   ```js
   class Mailer extends helper.Mail {